Table of contents

 4. Complete the medical marijuana application on the government website

 The state will review your application and you will be emailed once approved.
 You can then log in and download a copy of your card.
-The card is valid fr
+The card is valid for one year.

 What Does my Online Medical Marijuana Evaluation with Leafwell Include?